innat/Py4-DS/README.md

 pip install -U scikit-learn
 pip install nltk
 ```
-or just download [anaconda distribution](https://www.anaconda.com/download/) for get all the necessary pacakges simultaneously.
+or just download [anaconda distribution](https://www.anaconda.com/download/) to get all the necessary pacakges at a time.
+You may also need to install git to download the repo as follow and to run:

 ```
 git clone https://github.com/innat/Py4-DS.git
 cd Python for Data Science
 jupyter notebook
 ```
-Go do the desired notebook, files that end with '.ipynb'.
-To run the model, go to the menu then click on Cell > Run all.
+Now, go do the desired notebook, files that end with '.ipynb'.
+To run the file, go to the menu then click on `Cell > Run`.

 ## Folder structure